 - Prescription topical treatments: Tretinoin, adapalene and tazarotene are examples of products derived from vitamin A. They cause skin cells to speed up production while shedding the old.
 There are also topical antibiotics which work by killing excess skin bacteria.
 A combination of medications may be necessary.

 - Antibiotics: For moderate to severe acne, a short-term oral antibiotic may be prescribed, to reduce the number of bacteria in and on the skin.
 Many oral antibiotics are no longer effective against acne because the bacteria has become resistant.
 Oral antibiotics also cause side effects which can be very unpleasant, possibly even dangerous, including nausea, dizziness, and skin discoloration.
 They can cause sun-intolerance and may interfere with the effectiveness of oral contraceptives.

-- Isotretoin: This powerful medication is usually reserved for severe cystic acne with its potential for scarring.
+- Isotretinoin: This powerful medication is usually reserved for severe cystic acne with its potential for scarring.
 It causes birth defects if taken during pregnancy.
 Women of child-bearing age must agree to enter a monitoring agreement that they will not try to become pregnant while using it and will have routine pregnancy tests to continue the medication.
 It has very uncomfortable side effects such as dry lips and mouth, nose and skin.
 It can increase cholesterol levels and effect liver function.
-It has also been associated with an elevated risk of depression and suicide.
-A causal relationship is not established, but doctors should be aware of the elevated risks.
+Isotretinoin is extremely effective for the right candidate but must be monitored by a board-certified dermatologist.

 - Oral contraceptives: These include combinations of estrogen and progesterone which may improve acne in women.
 They cause other side effects, however, such as headaches, nausea, depression and breast tenderness.
 The most severe complications are an increased risk of heart disease, high blood pressure, and blood clots, usually in the legs.